 Dealing with junk debt buyers can be challenging because they often resort to unethical tactics or harassment.
 Make sure you understand your rights when you’re attempting to negotiate with a debt buyer.
 If you’re unsure, it may be worth your time to seek advice from an attorney.

-And most importantly, once you’ve resolved the issue, you need to come up with a plan for managing your finances and staying out of debt going forward.
+And most importantly, once you’ve resolved the issue, you need to develop a plan for managing your finances and staying out of debt going forward.
 That way, you won’t end up in the same situation a couple of years down the road.